-More and more Ozempic users are now coming forward with diagnosis of serious stomach symptoms and stomach paralysis which has been tied to use of the drug.
+More and more Ozempic users are now coming forward with diagnoses of serious stomach symptoms and stomach paralysis, which has been tied to the use of the drug.
 According to CNN, “ Doctors say that more cases like these are coming to light as the popularity of the drugs soared.
 The US Food and Drug Administration said it has received reports of people on the drugs experiencing stomach paralysis that sometimes has not resolved by the time it’s reported.”

-If you or someone you love has been a user of Ozempic and have developed stomach paralysis or any other serious stomach condition, you may be entitled to compensation for your injuries.
-The New Orleans Ozempic Stomach Paralysis Attorneys at Morris Bart are ready to discuss your case and help you understand what legal options may be available to you with a completely free case consultation today.
-Get in touch by filling out a form on our contact us page or calling (800) 537-8185
+If you or someone you love has been a user of Ozempic and has developed stomach paralysis or any other serious stomach condition, you may be entitled to compensation for your injuries.
+The New Orleans Ozempic Stomach Paralysis attorneys at Morris Bart are ready to discuss your case and help you understand what legal options may be available to you with a completely free case consultation today.
+Get in touch by filling out a form on our contact page or by calling (800) 537-8185.

 What is Ozempic?